k21971/CrecelleHack/doc/variantfixes.md

 - Rename wand of water to wand of aqua bolt.
 - All characters can dual-wield weapons (badly).
 - Breaking a wand of force creates a force field.
-- Zapping a wand of fecundity at a tree will cause it to become fruitful again.
+- Zapping a wand of growth at a tree will cause it to become fruitful again.

 ## Options